LucasSaintarbor/Udacity-Programming-for-Data-Science-Nanodegree/README.md

 ### Date created
-Include the date you created this project and README file.
+Created on Mon Mar 01 17:38:16 2021

 ### Project Title
-Created on Mon Mar 01 17:38:16 2021
+Explore US Bikeshare Data

 ### Description
 Use Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
 Write code to import the data and answer interesting questions about it by computing descriptive statistics.
 Write a script that takes in raw input to create an interactive experience in the terminal to present these statistics.